-Delong Test: The DeLong test is a method for comparing whether there is a significant difference in the AUC of two or more models.
+DeLong Test: The DeLong test is a method for comparing whether there is a significant difference in the AUC of two or more models.
 In other words, it helps us to judge whether a model is significantly better than another model.
-If the p- value is less than 0.05, one of the models is significantly better than the other.
-While the Delong test confirmed no significant AUC difference between the Deep Learning model and Clinical model in the external test cohort (p= 0.298; AUC 95% CI overlap: Deep Learning model [0.475-0.907] vs. Clinical model [0.693-0.947]), the Combined model demonstrated superior overall performance in both the training and validation cohorts, as shown in Figure 8.
+If the P-value is less than 0.05, one of the models is significantly better than the other.
+While the DeLong test confirmed no significant AUC difference between the Deep Learning model and Clinical model in the external test cohort (P = 0.298; AUC 95% CI overlap: Deep Learning model [0.475-0.907] vs. Clinical model [0.693-0.947]), the Combined model demonstrated superior overall performance in both the training and validation cohorts, as shown in Figure 8.

-DCA: Figure 9 presents the Decision Curve Analysis (DCA) for the training and testing sets.
+DCA: Figure 9 presents the DCA for the training and testing sets.
 These curves demonstrate that our fusion model offers significant advantages in terms of its predictive probabilities.

-Nomogram: Figure 10 Nomograms suggest that EGFR, TNM, SIINI, gender, and DeepLearning are incorporated into the combine model, and the corresponding scores can predict the unresectable NSCLC response to ICIs treatment in the early stage.
-Therefore, EGFR mutation negative, TNM stage III, low SIINI score, and high deep learning index indicated a greater tendency to have an early response to ICIs.
+Nomogram: Figure 10 Nomograms suggest that EGFR, TNM, SIINI, gender, and Deep Learning are incorporated into the combined model, and the corresponding scores can predict the unresectable NSCLC response to ICI treatment in the early stage.
+Therefore, EGFR mutation negative, TNM stage III, low SIINI score, and high deep learning index indicate a greater tendency to have an early response to ICIs.